aofarrel/Dockstore-Dictionary/outputs/output.rst

 -------------
 *abbreviation for* Analysis Visualization and Informatics Labspace

 	A cloud-based ecosystem funded by :ref:`dict NHGRI`, bringing together Dockstore, Gen3, :ref:`dict Terra`, :ref:`dict NCPI`, Galaxy, Jupyter, Seqr, and Bioconductor into an integrated platform.
-Sometimes refered to as just "the AnVIL" or "AnVIL".
+Sometimes referred to as just "the AnVIL" or "AnVIL".

 Further reading: `<https://anvilproject.org/>`_